ipa-nhg/theia-ros-model/README.md

 - Dependency Management (probably the biggest issue):

-1. Creating a fat/uber jar:
+1. Creating a fat/uber jar
    Running a standalone language server requires that the projects are packaged as a fat/uber jar which contains all the project dependencies.
 However, the standard plugins used in Maven for this ([Assembly](http://maven.apache.org/plugins/maven-assembly-plugin/) and [Shade](https://maven.apache.org/plugins/maven-shade-plugin/)) do not work in Tycho environment as Tycho resolves the dependencies using the system scope and they can not be picked afterwards by the plugins.
 The current solution uses therefore two additional plugins: `maven-dependency-plugin` with the goal `copy-dependencies` (this copies the dependencies into a `libs` folder inside the `target` directory of the project) and `addjars-maven-plugin` which copies the dependencies of the `libs` folder onto the classpath of the project.
 (This is also the configuration which can be generated automatically using Eclipse.)
 The second plugin, however, is old and not maintained anymore and has some issues such as [that it changes the base directory of the project after it is run](https://code.google.com/archive/p/addjars-maven-plugin/issues/8) which can make the addition of new plugins running in the phases afterwards difficult.

 2. Adding external Maven dependencies to the projects